Wohlen–Dietikon railway line: Rolling stock

 The line uses the following rolling stock:

 Future

-There is a project for a light rail system in the densely populated Limmattal area, west of Zürich, which would connect to the Bremgarten–Dietikon in Dietikon.
-To the west of Dietikon the line would link to Spreitenbach and Killwangen, whilst to the east it would run through Urdorf and Schlieren to Zürich-Altstetten railway station, with connection to the Zürich tram route 2 (Verkehrsbetriebe Zürich) at the Farbhof terminus.
+There is a light rail system in the densely populated Limmattal area, west of Zürich, which connects to the Bremgarten–Dietikon in Dietikon.
+To the west of Dietikon the line link to Spreitenbach and Killwangen, whilst to the east it would run through Urdorf and Schlieren to Zürich-Altstetten railway station, with connection to the Zürich tram route 2 (Verkehrsbetriebe Zürich).
 A referendum, held in November 2015, approved the construction of the line, and it was announced in May 2016 that the line would be operated by BDWM.
-Construction is scheduled to start in late 2017, with a planned opening in 2022.
+Construction was scheduled to start in late 2017, with a planned opening in 2022.

-When completed, it is planned that the Limmattal light rail line would share tracks with the Bremgarten–Dietikon line, from the latter's terminus at Dietikon station to the intersection of Bremgartnerstrasse and Zentralstrasse.
-The common section of on-street track, which is currently single track, will be doubled.
+The Limmattal light rail line shares tracks with the Bremgarten–Dietikon line, from the latter's terminus at Dietikon station to the intersection of Bremgartnerstrasse and Zentralstrasse.
+The common section of on-street track, which is currently single track, is doubled.